 The truth is that desire and arousal are both part of this process, but as we discussed in a previous article, they describe different things: Desire describes an emotional state of being in a sexual mood, while arousal is the state or response that occurs when turned on.
 Typically, this response is physiological (to do with bodily functions), but it can also be cognitive (to do with the mind).

 So, what are the signs of female arousal?

 Here are the most common physical signs of arousal in women:

 - Heavy breathing

 And here are some cognitive or mental signs of arousal (also known as subjective arousal):

 - Increased levels of neurotransmitters in the brain

 - Greater sense of alertness and awareness

 - Present-moment awareness during sexual activities

-Now that we’ve covered the basics of arousal, let’s move on to the sexy stuff: how you can get more turned on.
+Now that we’ve covered the basics of arousal, just keep reading to learn how you can actually get more turned on, more often.